We hope you enjoy reading this article.

 If you’re looking to create intelligent chatbots for your business, there are various chatbot builders and chatbot frameworks that you can use.
 If you’re having trouble finding a developer to make your chatbot, DevTeamSpace can help you connect, but first, you’ll have to choose the chatbot building platform.
 Some popular chatbot development platforms include:

 - Telegram Bots

 To pick a platform, think about what your customers already use.
 Last year, Twitter announced that it’s offering brands customer service chatbots to use in direct messages.
 Unfortunately, if your users aren’t on Twitter, that’s not really going to help.
-If your customers primarily use Facebook, consider using creating a Facebook Messenger bot.
+If your customers primarily use Facebook, consider creating a Facebook Messenger bot.

-Beauty brand Sephora managed to create a massively successful Facebook chatbot because they chose the right platform.
+Beauty brand Sephora managed to create a massively successful Facebook AI chatbot because they chose the right platform.
 Their customers love Facebook.
 Sephora Virtual Artist allows users to upload a selfie and try on different lip colors – something they can’t do if they just talk to a human on the phone.